 Now, since I explained above that 10.0.0.0.1 is a wide misconception, it is also necessary for me to highlight that 10.0.0.1 is the correct IP address.

 However, the IP address 10.0.0.1 is not limited to only business networks.
-Xfinity/Comcast routers which provide internet access to households also use the 10.0.0.1 IP address as their default gateways.
+Xfinity/Comcast routers that provide internet access to households also use the 10.0.0.1 IP address as their default gateways.

 Steps to login to your Xfinity/Comcast Router admin page